WilliamTales/RTMdocs/Guidelines/Local/03 - repository.md

 Let's go step by step in this process:

+> The following steps pretends that you've already exported the flow from RapidPro and have the JSON file saved to your computer.

 1. Start adding the flow file by clicking the option *Select your json file*;
 2. Switch *Visible globally* option to restrict this flow to your UNCT only or make it available for others;
 3. Give the flow a *Name*;